ceph/ceph/doc/radosgw/multisite.rst

 Delete a Zone
 ~~~~~~~~~~~~~

-To delete zone, first remove it from the zonegroup.
+To delete a zone, first remove it from the zonegroup:

 .. prompt:: bash #